NMTEC 241 Radiation Biology • 1 Cr.

 - Define and correctly use the various units used to describe amounts of radiation.

-- Outline the physiological basis, symptoms, and causes of death of each of the three acute radiation syndromes.
+- Outline the physiological basis, symptoms, and causes of death of each of the three acute radiation syndromes, and of the situation of a severe localized radiation injury.

-- Distinguish between deterministic and stochastic effects of radiation, and describe specific effects in each category.
+- Distinguish between deterministic and stochastic long-term effects of radiation, and describe specific effects in each category.

-- Delineate sources of radiation exposure among the general population, synthesize responses to questions about concerns regarding radiation, and discuss the theory of radiation hormesis.
+- Delineate sources of radiation exposure among the general population and synthesize responses to questions about concerns regarding radiation.